andreatroise/andreatroise.github.io/README.md

 ## PhD candidate in Aerospace Engineering

-I am an Italian engineer, currently enrolled in the XXXVIII Cycle of Politecnico di Bari PhD Programme in engineering and aerospace sciences, with a grant co-funded by Astradyne s.r.l.
+I am an Italian engineer, currently enrolled in the XXXVIII Cycle of Politecnico di Bari PhD Programme in engineering and aerospace sciences, with a grant co-funded by [Astradyne](https://www.astradyne.space/) s.r.l.

-I obtained a bachelor’s degree in Mechanical Engineering at Politecnico di Bari,and a master’s degree in Mechatronic Engineering at Politecnico di Torino.
+I obtained a bachelor’s degree in Mechanical Engineering at [Polytechnic University of Bari](https://www.poliba.it/it), and a Master’s degree with honors in Mechatronic Engineering at [Polytechnic University of Turin](https://www.polito.it/).
 In my studies, I learned to mix many different subjects, from mechanics to electronics, with a predilection for aerospace applications.
 I consider myself a curious person, I always ask myself the reasoning behind things and put in discussion my point of view.

 ![Wall-e](/Pics/IMG_4643.JPG)